 - 4. Turn the ignition key clockwise to the ON position (one click). - 5.
 Turn the ignition key clockwise to the PREHEAT position.
 The glow lamp will light. - 6.
 Continue turning the ignition key to the START position.
 When the engine has started, release the key. - 7.
 Check if the glow lamp is off.
 If lamp is still on, turn off the engine and determine the cause. - 8.
 Before placing the light tower into actual operation, let the engine run for 3 to 5 minutes.
 Check for any abnormal sounds or smells that would be associated with a defective light tower. - 9.
 If any abnormal condition occurs, shut down the engine and correct the problem.

 TURNING ON THE LAMPS

-- 1. Press the lamp switch (UPPER) on the control panel to turn on the upper lamps (Figure 17). - 2.
-Press the lamp switch (LOWER) on the control panel to turn on the lower lamps (Figure 17).
+1. Press the lamp switch on the control panel to turn on all the lamps (Figure 21).

-Figure 17.
+Figure 21.
 Turning on the Lamps